zgxSystems/foxPEP/Dev Guidelines.md

 3. Generally, the fewer preference alterations there are, the more efficiently the browser will respond.

+4. In accordance with the aforementioned standard, it is better to disable only (ex. app.update.enabled) rather than (ex. app.update.enabled) + (ex. app.update.auto), as the ".enabled" / ".disabled" suffixes function as master kill switches of the features in their entirety, thus effectively rendering further alteration of prefixing features redundant.

-4. Final releases must be packaged from a Linux or BSD environment, as Windows and macOS will autonomously place index files in the release folder.
+5. Final releases must be packaged from a Linux or BSD environment, as Windows and macOS will autonomously place index files in the release folder.
 Xarchiver is the recommended packaging tool.